メインコンテンツへジャンプ

 Close-up of the Evolonic drone, where the inserted EXO camera from SVS-Vistek can be seen.

-The exo267CU3 USB3 Vision color camera from SVS-Vistek ensures perfect images in the Evolonic drone and is only visible when the outer skin of the drone is removed. (© Evolonic/Simon Gehringer and pic of camera: SVS-Vistek)
+The exo267CU3 USB3 Vision color camera from SVS-Vistek ensures perfect images in the Evolonic drone and is only visible when the outer skin of the drone is removed. (© Evolonic/Simon Gehringer and Kamerabild: SVS-Vistek)

 “This combination of camera and lens was the optimal choice for its large sensor and low weight, as well as the good software support, including for ARM64, and easy connection to the Nvidia Jetson,” says Seidel happily.
 “The drone equipped with this system has resulted in a significantly higher early detection rate of fire sources and smoke compared to previous versions.
 The quality of the camera system is especially noticeable when using in diverse lighting and temperature conditions, which can vary significantly outdoors.”